openhab/openhab-docs/configuration/blockly/index.md

 ### Date Handling

 Date blocks are used as input parameters for other blocks.
-At the moment some of these blocks are found in the ephemeris section, whilst others are found in the persistence section - they may be equally useful for both.
-These blocks are *typed* to assure correct connection to other blocks.
+Some of these blocks are used by ephemeris blocks, whilst others are used in the persistence section.
+Therefore blocks are *typed* to assure correct connection to other blocks.

 [![Date Handling](../images/blockly/blockly-date-handling1-small.png "Dates part 1")
 ](rules-blockly-date-handling.html) [![Date Handling](../images/blockly/blockly-date-handling2-small.png "Dates Part 2")